Mnayu/zoompy/README.md

-Zoompy is a Python wrapper for calling the Ergast API, to get data related to Formula 1
+Zoompy is a Python wrapper for calling the Ergast API, to get data related to Formula 1.
+It can be used to get the races, results, driver standings, constructors standings and qualifying results from any year or from a custom duration

 ## Installation